The first criticism is by the Real Business Cycle people:

 That is:

-To make things as easy as possible, consider an economy where aggregate demand (or GDP) is determined by
+To make things as easy as possible, consider an economy where output is allocated to consumption and government consumption:

-is real GDP, is real consumption, stands for real government spending.
+is real GDP, is real consumption, stands for real government spending on goods&services.

 This means that there are no Investment expenditures, nor Exports or Imports.